A New Theory About the 1924 Presidential Election

 Coolidge released the letter publicly, ensuring that it appeared in newspapers nationwide.

-On August 21—the same day Davis condemned the Klan—the White House released a letter from Coolidge to the president of the National Negro Business League.
+On August 21—the same day Democrat John W. Davis condemned the Klan—the White House released a letter from Coolidge to the president of the National Negro Business League.
 In it, Coolidge reaffirmed his pledge to defend the rights of Black Americans.

 Had Coolidge been courting Klan support, it would have been strange for him to write these letters, let alone publish them widely.

-The Klan probably was not a decisive factor in the 1924 election.
-McAdoo supporters were not generally deterred from backing La Follette; Davis’s anti-Klan statement reassured eastern Democrats but did little to deter Klan sympathizers in the Democrats’ “solid South”; and Coolidge attracted conservatives on both sides of the issue.
+The truth is that the Klan probably was not a decisive factor in the later months of the 1924 election.
+Supporters of pro-Klan Democrat William McAdoo, one of the potential nominees, were not generally deterred from backing the Progressive La Follette.
+Davis’s anti-Klan statement reassured eastern Democrats but did little to deter Klan sympathizers in the Democrats’ “solid South.”